Code4Community/Code4Community.github.io/tutorials/html-css-tutorial.md

     * [CSS-Tricks](https://css-tricks.com/)

 # Feedback
-If you have any feedback for this tutorial, please [create a GitHub issue](https://github.com/Code4Community/Code4Community.github.io/issues/new) or talk to one of the exec board members.
+If you have any feedback for this tutorial, please [create a GitHub issue](https://github.com/Code4Community/Code4Community.github.io/issues/new) or talk to one of the leaders of C4C.